KHOU

 KHOU (channel 11) is a television station in Houston, Texas, United States, affiliated with CBS.
-It is owned by Tegna Inc. alongside Conroe-licensed Quest station KTBU (channel 55).
-The two stations share studios on Westheimer Road near Uptown Houston; KHOU's transmitter is located near Missouri City, in unincorporated northeastern Fort Bend County.
+It is owned by the Tegna subsidiary of Nexstar Media Group alongside KTBU (channel 55); Nexstar also owns CW station KIAH (channel 39).
+KHOU and KTBU share studios on Westheimer Road near Uptown Houston; KHOU's transmitter is located near Missouri City, in unincorporated northeastern Fort Bend County.
 Houston is the largest television market where the CBS station is not owned and operated by the network.

 History

 The station first signed on the air on March 22, 1953, as KGUL-TV (either Gulf of Mexico or seagull).
 It was founded by Paul Taft of the Taft Broadcasting Co. (no relation to the Cincinnati-based company of the same name nor its associated Taft family).
 Originally licensed to Galveston, it was the second television station to debut in the Houston market (after KPRC-TV, channel 2), taking the secondary CBS affiliation from KPRC-TV as the network's new primary affiliate, and has stayed aligned with the network ever since.
 One of the original investors in the station was actor James Stewart, along with a small group of other Galveston investors.
 The studio was located at 2002 45th Street in Galveston.

 In 1956, the original owners sold the station to the Indianapolis-based Whitney Corporation (later Corinthian Broadcasting), which became a subsidiary of Dun & Bradstreet in 1971.
 In June 1959, the station changed its callsign to KHOU-TV (the "-TV" suffix was dropped from the call letters the week following the June 12, 2009, digital transition, as most Belo stations did at the time) and had its city of license relocated to Houston.
 The Federal Communications Commission (FCC) license listed both the Houston and Galveston service areas for a time.
 On April 24, 1960, the station moved to its first Houston facilities at 1945 Allen Parkway, along Buffalo Bayou in the Neartown neighborhood west of downtown Houston.

 KHOU's former studios and offices in Neartown Houston.